sdmisra/midMod-UI/README.md

 **Keep any fetch calls you write in the App component for now**

 (If you have time to refactor your fetch calls into a separate helper file, that is fine, but it is *NOT* a requirement for this application.)

+# 👍This is as far as I got today: Shane Misra 5/30😬:
+## I began the deleting functionality, but did not finish writing the DELETE fetch call to the backend API, so it does not persist upon page reload (the POST stuff does).

 ### Iteration 5 (extension)